jinfanfrankhu/jinfanfrankhu.github.io/_posts/2025-07-02-whendoesitend.md

 At the end of each term, we'd gather all our PSSRs and mark them up, writing reflections on themes that emerged, and what we hoped to improve on in the next term.
 I thought I'd like it, that I'd feel growth and improvement, that I'd feel proud of my little snapshots, but oftentimes the scramble felt like regret.
 I held up a prior version of myself and my thoughts, and I took highlighter and graphite to point out what I'd done and what I hoped to do better.
 I scoffed at what I was happy with weeks ago. *Pshhh, how could I even think this way?
 What a totally out-of-touch take.* It always felt fake to write about a theme that emerged, because all I could think was that I sure didn't do a good job at analyzing.
 Every end of term reflection felt like regret.
 Like hatred.
 And even more than that, I was angry at feeling regret.
 After all, the whole point was to take a snapshot of the moment.

 So now, I fear something else, more than just hitting "publish" or typing "git push" in the command line.
-I fear never being finished.
+I fear the moment when there's nothing left to revise, when there's no more chances to look over it that one more time.
+Because to revise is to still be alive.
+And if I couldn't even love the revision process, I might as well've been dead already.

 <br><br>
 <b>v. even in death</b>